Succulent Seafood Recipes

 “72% of American consumers say that product packaging design influences their purchase decisions,” according to market research and consulting firm Ipsos.
 Whether this sounds overwhelming, or like an exciting landscape full of potential, there is something to learn from our pro panel.
 Here are some of the top takeaways for your consideration as you continue to strive for packaging success.

-A label that is clear, informative, and easy to read can also help build trust with the consumer and establish the wine brand as a reputable and reliable source.
+A clear, informative, and easy-to-read label can also help build trust with the consumer and establish the wine brand as a reputable and reliable source.

 Field Recordings wine bottles by Outshinery